Nainik2509/Vuexy-React-Next-Js/docs/guide/development/fakedb.md

 # FakeDB

-react-material-admin is built using FakeDB to mock the real life application functionalities.
+Master is built using FakeDB to mock the real life application functionalities.

 ## Overview

-react-material-admin uses [axios-mock-adapter](https://github.com/ctimmerm/axios-mock-adapter) to simulate the server calls.
+Master uses [axios-mock-adapter](https://github.com/ctimmerm/axios-mock-adapter) to simulate the server calls.

 All of the server calls are located in `src/@fake-db`.